mlcommons/mobile_app_open/mobile_back_litert/README.md

   fallback) stay selectable next to LiteRT for every claimed benchmark.
 * `llm_pipeline.cc` drives a `litert::CompiledModel` with explicit `TensorBuffer`s
   for the prefill and decode signatures.
-* `single_model_pipeline.cc` runs the vision/NLP benchmarks on the TFLite
+* `single_model_pipeline.cc` runs the vision/NLP benchmarks on
-  interpreter with the NNAPI or GPU delegate.
-It compiles against the TFLite runtime vendored inside `@litert` — the same copy the compiled-model API links — so the `.so` contains a single TF Lite runtime.
+  `litert::CompiledModel` with the GPU accelerator by default (fp32 model exports, automatic CPU fallback); the CPU delegate choice runs the int8 exports on XNNPACK.
+NNAPI is not used: it is deprecated since Android 15, and the CompiledModel NPU path needs vendor SDKs and AOT-compiled models.
 * `llm-1b` and `llm-1b-instruct` default to the GPU delegate
   (`libLiteRtClGlAccelerator.so`, downloaded and bundled) with a dedicated GPU model export; GPU compilation failure falls back to CPU.
 The larger